inetsoft-technology/stylebi/README.md

 docker compose logs -f server
 ```

 The last command will start the server.
 Once the server has started, you can press `Ctrl-C` to stop tailing the log.
 Open http://localhost:8080 in your browser to access the application.
 The Enterprise Manager can be accessed with the initial username "admin" and password "admin".
+See the [Style BI documentation](https://www.inetsoft.com/docs/stylebi) for complete information on how to manage the server and how to create dashboards.

 ## Build from Source